LtSnakePlissken/deploy-elk-v3/README.md

 ## Usage

-On cloning this repo,
-Use NVM to install and use Node version 16.9.1 if you don't know how to do that, go to https://github.com/coreybutler/nvm-windows for Windows or run `curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.1/install.sh`  for Linux.
+Clone this repo, by running `git clone https://github.com/elkfinance/deploy-elk-v3` in your terminal/bash Use NVM to install and use Node version 16.9.1 if you don't know how to do that, go to [nvm-windows](https://github.com/coreybutler/nvm-windows) for Windows or run `curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.1/install.sh`  for Linux.
 Confirm you are using the correct version of Node by running `nvm list` on your terminal or bash

-Install Yarn, if you don't already have that, from https://yarnpkg.com/
+Install Yarn, if you don't already have that, from [yarn](https://yarnpkg.com/)

 In the root directory of the Repo run `yarn` to install the package dependencies